gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 Before adding a dependency, consider whether you need it at all.
 Every dependency expands your attack surface.
 Fewer dependencies means fewer opportunities for compromise.
 When you do add one, evaluate the publisher's security posture using the [OpenSSF Scorecard](https://securityscorecards.dev/), which grades projects on practices like branch protection, signed releases, dependency update tooling, and vulnerability disclosure.
-A low score doesn't mean "don't use it," but it tells you how much trust you're placing in a project with limited security hygiene.
+A low score does not mean "do not use it," but it tells you how much trust you are placing in a project with limited security hygiene.

 ### The Unpinned Dependency Problem

-A scenario that happens more often than you'd think: You write `flask>=2.0` in your requirements file.
+A scenario that happens more often than you would think: You write `flask>=2.0` in your requirements file.
 Today, when you run `pip install`, you get Flask 3.1.0 and everything works great.
 Tomorrow, an attacker publishes a compromised Flask 3.1.1.
 Your next `pip install` silently downloads the malicious version because it satisfies your `>=2.0` constraint.
-You just installed malware without changing a single line of code.
+You installed malware without changing a single line of code.

 The progression from unsafe to secure: